I *very excitedly* told my children that this Sweet Potato Pineapple Pound Cake was coming to the blog this week while we drove to school one morning.

 This cake is proof that unexpected flavors can sometimes work very well together!
 So well, in fact, that they can create new favorites.
 I have no idea why I wanted to put these flavors together so desperately, but Friends, I am so glad that I did.
 It’s my great hope that you’ll be glad as well!

-Sweet Potato Pineapple Pound Cake
+Frequently Asked Questions About the Sweet Potato Pineapple Pound Cake

 For the Cake: